iBug/iBug-source/_posts/2021/2021-02-19-github-webhook-on-aws-lambda.md

 A few notes about the content:

 - `isBase64Encoded` refers to the `body` item.
-In the above example, the actual POST content is a single newline.-
+In the above example, the actual POST content is a single newline.
 - `body` may be absent for requests that doesn't send data, like a GET request.
 - `headers` are all in lowercase which is in line with HTTP/2 specifications. **It could be due to me placing my custom domain behind Cloudflare.**